Proud to be

 World Forestry Day is celebrated worldwide every year on 21st of March in order to increase the public awareness among communities about the values, significance and contributions of the forests to balance the life cycle on the earth.

-Together with my friends from Travel Blogger Indonesia, we agreed to post an article together on this day about forest.
-So, I think it is a good chance for me to share a little bit of what I think about forest and why I love going there.
-In here, I refer forest to areas dominated by trees both in big or smaller scale.
+Together with my friends from Travel Blogger Indonesia, we agreed to post an article together on this day about the forest.
+So, I think it is a good chance for me to share a little bit about what I think about the forest and why I love going there.
+In here, I refer forest to areas dominated by trees both in a big or smaller scale.

 • • •

 TABLE OF CONTENTS

 This one word might remind some people of Tarzan and Jane, Jungle Book or Indiana Jones or any wilderness things that they can think of.
 Crocodile, snake, and friends.
 Ok.
 Anything wild out there.